 According to CERC, communication during a crisis is dynamic and creates needs to adapt systems, procedures, channels, and messages.
 Understanding the audience as the primary message receiver is critical to effective communication.
-(CDC, 2014) As the incident took place, government of Japan responded to the natural disaster swiftly, but was not prepared to deal with the nuclear incident when massive tsunami triggered by massive earthquake flooding the nuclear plant, drowning the generators and effectively causing the meltdown of the nuclear reactors.
-Instead of dynamic communication, government chose to send one-way messages to the public.
+(CDC, 2014) As the incident took place, the government of Japan responded to the natural disaster swiftly but was not prepared to deal with the nuclear incident when a massive tsunami triggered by a massive earthquake flooding the nuclear plant, drowning the generators and effectively causing the meltdown of the nuclear reactors.
+Instead of dynamic communication, the government chose to send one-way messages to the public.
 From this, it seems that the target for communication improvement is between the government agencies, field responders and communication management.
 However, the ultimate audience is the general public in the area of disaster, and the general public was not properly informed or communicated to during disaster.

 Part Three: Crisis Assessment for Global Population

 While Japan crisis management revealed the superb response of the community and quick mobilization of the Self Defense Response, the risk management failed to prevent the nuclear disaster, which, according to Acton and Hibbs was preventable.
-If the tsunami preparedness was adequately addressed at the nuclear plant, the accident would not have happened at the first place.
-Few sources confirm that the national interests were taking precedent over people’s safety.
-In the case of Fukushima accident, it was clear that the government failed to implement adequate protection to the reactors and promote exit strategy for nuclear energy generation, specifically located at the most vulnerable zone.
+If the tsunami preparedness was adequately addressed at the nuclear plant, the accident would not have happened in the first place.
+Few sources confirm that the national interests were taking precedence over people’s safety.
+In the case of the Fukushima accident, it was clear that the government failed to implement adequate protection to the reactors and promote exit strategy for nuclear energy generation, specifically located at the most vulnerable zone.
 The messaging shifted from crisis management to risk strategy to address the public outrage of the accident.